-In one corner of his mind, he’d rather expected that Saitou wouldn’t be willing to maintain this arrangement for very long.
-They still annoyed each other, after all, and now Saitou was not only giving up time and energy to Sano’s goals, he was also giving up food (also known as money) to Sano’s admittedly rapacious stomach.
+In one corner of his mind, he’d rather expected Saitou wouldn’t be willing to maintain this arrangement for very long.
+They still annoyed each other, after all, and now Saitou not only gave up time and energy to Sano’s goals, but also food (alternately known as money) to Sano’s admittedly rapacious stomach.
 He even, despite what he’d said the first evening, allowed Sano the very occasional cigarette.
-And he got his house cleaned and his laundry and dishes washed, sure, but still he was probably doing this only out of a passing interest in beating Sano up routinely for a while, and must eventually get tired of it.
+And he got his house cleaned and his laundry and dishes washed, sure, but still was probably doing this only out of a passing interest in beating Sano up routinely for a while, and must eventually get tired of it.
 Either that or he wouldn’t trouble himself too much about the teaching, and that aforementioned beating up of Sano would be the full extent of their training together.

-It was only after almost three weeks of this that Sano realized he hadn’t seen his friends, or even Tokyo in general, in quite some time.
-And though he was more than a little pleased at how things were going, how his plan was maturing, he felt all of a sudden like a hermit.
+Only after almost three weeks of this did Sano realize he hadn’t seen his friends, or even Tokyo in general, in quite some time.
+And though he was more than a little pleased at the maturation of his plan, he felt all of a sudden like a hermit.
 His scummier friends probably thought he’d finally lost his life by picking a fight too tough for him (which, in a way, was true), and surely Kenshin must have noticed his absence this time.
-So he made a special effort to rise early one morning, got the chores done as quickly as possible, and left the house in an anticipatory mood heading for the Kamiya Dojo.
+So he made a special effort to rise early one morning, got the chores done as quickly as possible, and left the house in an anticipatory mood for the Kamiya Dojo.

 Megumi gave him a furtive glance like a wounded animal even as she began hastily wiping her eyes dry with a sleeve of her doctor’s smock.
 “Oh, Sanosuke,” she acknowledged.
 And that was all.
 No real greeting, no pointing out that he was the only person impudent enough to play that childish game with her and therefore she had no need to guess who it was, no inquiry as to where he’d been for the last couple of weeks, and no explanation of her tears.